peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 If the type "T" is String, returns the result of the AsString method.

+If the type "T" is  `byte[]`  and this CBOR object is a byte array, returns a byte array which this CBOR byte string's data will be copied to.

+In the .NET version, if the type "T" is  `DateTime`  and this CBOR object is a text string with tag 0, converts that text string to a DateTime and returns that DateTime.

 If the type "T" is Boolean, returns the result of the IsTrue method.

 If this object is a CBOR map, and the type "T" is a type not specially handled by the FromObject method, creates an object of the given type, and, for each key matching the name of a property in that object (using the rules given in CBORObject.FromObject), sets that property's value to the corresponding value for that key.